DisboxApp/web/README.md

 # How it works

-In essence, Disbox simply takes your upload files, and splits them to fit in Discord's (8MB) file size limit.
-It then stores metadata about the file like the file name and path in a separate database.
+In essence, Disbox simply takes your upload files, and splits them to fit in Discord's (25MB) file size limit.
+It then stores metadata about the file like the file name and path in a separate central database.
 This allows for a simple way to manage your files and download them back as one chunk.

 ## Technical Details